 • Use Amazon to the fullest.
 Amazon makes and breaks bestsellers.
 I spent hours refining and updating our pages on Amazon — experimenting with the price, offering free copies of the eBook for a day or sometimes longer, researching reviewers and emailing them the book.
 It’s worth taking a course on how to sell using Amazon too, as there are a lot of tricks that will help you get those numbers up.
 Hustle Life reviews two of the most popular courses to help you decide which is best to take.

 • Every book we read and person we spoke to said we needed a website and a blog.
 John hasn’t had time to write more than two blog posts since the launch, so that hasn’t had much impact, but our website has been crucial to our sales.
 Many readers who’d learned about John and the Grangers visited the website and we were able to convert them into newsletter subscribers and buyers.
 We went on to hire a company to analyze our site and redesign it to maximize conversions and improve our SEO (Search Engine Optimization).
+Working in the CBD industry has often presented a number of marketing challenges that we felt really needed professional support to address.
+This enabled us to develop some effective CBD marketing strategies that included tackling our SEO issues.
+On top of that, we wanted to target as many people in our local area as possible as well as further afield and therefore SEO became crucial.
+Until then we were fairly new to the concept of optimizing our website for search engines.
+However, after checking out useful digital marketing resources like this complete local seo checklist from Local SEO Audits it became much easier to work out what steps we needed to take to make full use of our online platforms.

 • We are hoping that this will turn out to be successful so we can create even more awareness of our books.
 If it works, then our next step could be to potentially look at blog link agency Outreach Pete or somewhere similar so that new, fresh links can be built on other webpages that divert back to us.
 It’s probably one of the best things that we should consider doing if we want to get our names out there in the wider community.